Leo CaseriaTEL: 213.617.4206

 - Representing Samsung SDI America, Inc. and Samsung SDI Co., Ltd. against price-fixing claims involving cathode ray tubes (CRT).
 In re Cathode Ray Tube (CRT) Antitrust Litig., MDL.
 No. 1917 (N.D.
 Cal.)

 - Representing global manufacturers against price-fixing claims involving thin film transistor liquid crystal display products.
-In re TFT-LD (FLAT PANEL) Antitrust Litigation, MDL.
+In re TFT-LCD (FLAT PANEL) Antitrust Litigation, MDL.
 No 1827 (N.D.
 Cal.)

 - Represented Samsung against multi-billion dollar group boycott claim brought by Rambus under California’s Cartwright Act concerning a certain type of DRAM.
 Rambus Inc. v.
 Micron Technology Inc., 04-0431105 (San Francisco Superior Court)